As promised in the previous RDMA post, we gathered some performance data for the RDMA transport. Read and enjoy!

 lat (usec): min=39, max=4038, avg=97.44, stdev=36.22

-As a small aside, here’s the same setup, but using TCP instead of RDMA; we kept the same scale to make comparison easier.
+As a slight comparison, here’s the same setup, but using TCP instead of RDMA; we kept the same scale to make comparison easier.

 DRBD9, connected via TCP on 10Gbit, writing to dm-zero

-As you can see, copying data around isn’t that efficient – TCP is clearly slower, topping out at 1.1GiB/sec on this hardware.
-(But I have to admit, apart from tcp_rmem and tcp_wmem I didn’t do any tuning here either).
+As you can see, copying data around isn’t efficient – TCP is slower, topping out at 1.1GiB/sec on this hardware.
+But I have to admit, apart from tcp_rmem and tcp_wmem, I didn’t do any tuning here either.

 Now, we move on to results from within a VM; let’s start with reading.

-The VM sees the DRBD device as /dev/sdb; the scheduler was set to “noop” to not interfere with the read IOs.
+The VM sees the DRBD device as /dev/sdb; we set the scheduler to ‘noop’ to not interfere with the read IOs.

 - 3.2GiB/sec, within the VM, should be “good enough” for most purposes, right?

-- ~20k IOPs for some io-depth, and still 3.5k IOPs with sequential IO is still better than using harddisks on hardware.
+- ~20k IOPs for some io-depth and still 3.5k IOPs with sequential IO is still better than hard disks on hardware.

 The most visible difference is the bandwidth – it tops out at ~1.1GiB/sec.

-Now, these bandwidths were measured in a hyperconverged setup – the host running the VM has a copy of the data available locally.
-As that might not always be the case, I detached this LV, and tested again.
+Now, we measured these bandwidths in a hyper-converged setup.
+The host running the VM has a copy of the data available locally.
+As that might not always be the case, I detached this LV and tested again.